AbhiprayKhare/Treasure-Hunter/README.md

 Then draw method is used to draw the player and objects using Graphics2d class.Buffered image value is according to the direction variable and spriteNum variable

+Package 2 -> Main Package:

+Contains 6 Classes

+1) AssetSetter Class:Sets the value of assets like door,key,etc
+2) Collision Checker: Checks for Collision
+3) GamePanel: Main controller of all the working of classes
+4) KeyHandler:Used to handle the input statements given
+5) Sound: Used to assign sound to different objects
+6) UI:Used to display different message for the things happening in the game like gaining a key, entering a door, winning etc

+Package 3-> Objects:

+Contains SuperObject which is the parent class of all the other class in this package other classes are used to assign image variable with object image

+Package 4-> tile:

+Contains class tile which is the Superclass of TileManager and contains attributes of it.

+TileManager is used to manage everything related to tile like loading the map , getting image of tiles of water, earth,sand and wall and then drawing the tile.